bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-03-05 12:07 Wednesday

-When using the new list class for result overviews, there will no longer be a need to set the element type to div.
+- [ ] When using the new list class for result overviews, there will no longer be a need to set the element type to `div`.